loan-petit/lifetools/README.md

 ## Application deployment

-The deployment is fully automatized and triggers when something is pushed onto master.
+Thanks to GitHub Actions the deployment process is fully automatized.
+It triggers when something is pushed onto master.

-The application is deployed to an AWS EC2 instance using Docker images saved in petitloan/lifetools Docker Hub repository.
+The application is deployed to an AWS EC2 instance using Docker images saved in petitloan/lifetools Docker Hub public repository.

 When the deployment is finised, the following containers should be running on the hosting server.